Harriet Tubman

 Nelson Davis passed away in 1888.
 In his absence, Tubman continued to dedicate her final 25 years to philanthropic efforts.
 In 1913, at the age of 91, Harriet Tubman died of pneumonia in the Home for the Aged & Indigent Negroes.
 In her final words, Tubman called upon her faith and made reference to John 14:3 in the Bible.
 She stated, “I go away to prepare a place for you, that where I am you also may be” (Larson 2004, p.
 289).
 She was laid to rest in the Fort Hill Cemetery in Auburn.

 Of service to her community until the very end, Harriet Tubman’s legacy remains relevant.
-As of 2024, the United States Mint launched the 2024 Harriet Tubman Commemorative Coin Program.
-The program is timely as it honors the two hundredth anniversary of Harriet Tubman’s birth.
+In 2024, the United States Mint launched the 2024 Harriet Tubman Commemorative Coin Program.
+On Veteran's Day that same year, the Governor of Maryland recognized Tubman as "one of the greatest authors of the American story" and posthumously named Tubman a one-star brigadier general (Dvorak 2024).
 Continued discussions about and homages to Tubman stems from her powerful narrative of taking control of her own destiny and ultimately forging a path for others.
 She is celebrated not only for the hundreds of enslaved that she freed over the course of her lifetime, but for all of those who still look to her story for guidance.
 Just as she looked to the North Star to carry her to freedom, her work and values remain a guiding light to many to continue onward–no matter how harrowing the path ahead.

 1. At first glance, what do you notice about the map?
 Now, examine the map closely.
 What do you notice that you did not see the first time?